Apne Aap Women's Collective

 Thank you!
 You can rest assured your contribution will be used to make a real difference

 SERVES the daughters of women in brothels and other vulnerable girls in the red light community, with the aim to prevent the intergenerational cycle of prostitution.
-Girls are provided with education, physical and mental health services, nutrition, extra-curricular activities, exposure visits and positive influence through mentorship.
-All these services are designed to help them aspire for professions away from the brothels they have grown up in.
-Rs 67lakhs will fund 90 girls for a year.
+Girls are provided education, physical and mental health services, nutrition, extra-curricular activities, and positive influence through mentorship.
+All these services are designed to help them aspire for professions away from the brothels they have grown up in. ₹9,000 supports one girl for three months under this project.

-AIMS to help toddlers (2.5 to 5 years) of women in the sex trade to develop physically, cognitively, emotionally and socially in preparation for schooling.
-AAWC found kids in the red light community were often drugged while their mothers solicited, exposed to drug peddling and gambling and mimicked the violence they witnessed in the area.
-To provide 48 children with daily nutrition, education, counselling, medical aid, day care and night shelter services, the year’s budget is Rs 44lakhs.
+AIMS to help toddlers of women in sex work to develop physically, cognitively, emotionally and socially in preparation for schooling.
+AAWC found kids in the red light community were often exposed to drug peddling and gambling, and mimicked the violence they witnessed in the area.
+Toddlers are provided daily nutrition, education, counselling, medical aid, day care and night shelter services. ₹4,500 supports one toddler for three months under this project.

 Learning of the challenges of women and children in brothel-based prostitution and human trafficking has really opened my eyes.
 I came away very touched by the passion, dedication, and strength of AAWC’s management and staff.